-In the summer of 2000, I approached my Rabbi and dear friend, Rabbi Menachem Schmidt, and said I have a few friends who might be interested in doing a relief mission to help poor Jews in some impoverished community somewhere overseas.
+In the summer of 2000, I told Rabbi Menachem Schmidt that I had a few friends who might be interested in doing a relief mission to help poor Jews overseas.
 He said “shnook” (or some similar and less repeatable Yiddish word), “what about all the poor Jews right here in Philadelphia?”

-So, we identified 19 Russian families who needed help.
-Rabbi Schmidt, myself, and another guy rented a U-Haul truck and loaded it up with food from BJ’s Warehouse, and we made our first deliveries in September of that year.
-By the second month, those 19 families had spread the word a bit, and now we had about 37 homes to deliver to.
+So, we identified 19 Russian-speaking families who needed help.
+We rented a U-Haul truck, loaded it up with food from BJ’s, and made our first deliveries in September of that year.
+By the second month, word had spread, and we had about 37 homes to deliver to.
 So I called my brother and my cousin and a few friends, and 8 of us got it done.
-By month 3, there were about 15 volunteers and 50 some recipients, and we put a note in each box in English and Russian that said, if you know anyone else who needs food, have them call us.
-Within 3 days, we had received nearly 1000 calls.
+By month 3, there were about 15 volunteers and 50 some recipients, and we put a note in each box in English and Russian that said if you know anyone else who needs food, have them call us.
+Within 3 days, we had received nearly 1,000 calls.

-The two biggest lessons I’ve learned in the past 12 years from JRA are 1) if you want to try to help someone, don’t think about it too much, just do it, it may surprise you how far a single good deed can go, and 2) people’s appetite for giving and participating in a positive endeavor is incredible – give them a chance to act upon their inherent generosity and you’ll be surprised at how enthusiastically they’ll respond.
+The two biggest lessons I’ve learned in the past 17 years from JRA are 1) if you want to try to help someone, don’t think about it too much, just do it, it may surprise you how far a single good deed can go, and 2) people’s appetite for giving is incredible – give them a chance to act upon their inherent generosity and you’ll be surprised at how enthusiastically they’ll respond.

-Of course, all of this past growth does not mean that we are satisfied.
-There is plenty more to do in our own backyard, and we are ecstatic to now reach out to other communities to assist in the formation of JRA branches throughout the country.
+Of course, all of this success does not mean that we are satisfied.
+There is plenty more to do.
 We thank you for your interest in JRA and look forward to working with you!